USEPA/CMAQ/CCTM/docs/Release_Notes/README.md

 -----
 # Release Testing
-[we need to get testing going]

 The CMAQv5.2 release package was tested with the Portland Group 15.7, Intel 16.0, and GNU Fortran 4.8.1 compilers.
 In addition to different serial and parallel configurations, the release was tested under different science configurations.
-See the details of the [CMAQv5.1 Release Test Results](http://www.airqualitymodeling.org/index.php?title=CMAQv5.1_Readme_file#Testing_Procedures), including run times for different compiler configurations.
+See the details of the [CMAQv5.2 Release Test Results]("https://www.airqualitymodeling.org/index.php/CMAQ_version_5.2beta_(February_2017_release)_Technical_Documentation").